longwind48/airline-delay-prediction/scripts/dataviz.md

 ## Feature Engineering ideas

 The above visualizations are only a subset of the plots produced for this project.
-Since this is still a modelling project, the goal of producing the above plots is to make informed decisions on feature selection.
+Since this is ultimately a modelling project, the goal of producing the above plots is to make informed decisions on feature selection.

 The *Proportion of Flights Delayed across Arrival Hours* plot shows the relationship between average arrival delay and scheduled flight arrival time (CRS_ARR_TIME).
 From the plot, there appears to be a linear relationship between arrival delay and scheduled flight arrival time – the later in the day the more severe delay flights tend to be.
 Therefore, scheduled flight arrival time, originally in the format of “hhmm” for a 24-hour clock, if converted to a numerical variable, would be better suited to capture this relationship.
 A function was created to convert this feature to minutes after midnight.
 For example, 1:30 a.m. which was recorded as 130 in the original data, and was converted to 90 minutes after midnight by the function.